+Notice of the November 10 joint CAC and Public Workshop was published on October 24, 2004.
 During the November 10 meeting, the APCD received comments about the proposed revised Rule 202.
 We also received comments on the permitting process and the ATCM implementation.
-Attachment 3 includes written public comments that overlapped with some of the permitting and ATCM questions received verbally during the November 10 meeting.
+Attachment 3 includes written public comments that overlapped with some of the permitting and ATCM questions received orally during the November 10 meeting.
 The Engineering & Compliance Division staff of the APCD has worked with sources to develop a list of frequently asked questions (FAQs) regarding the implementation of the ATCM and application/permitting process.
-Attachment 7 to this Board Letter provides FAQs (dated December 16, 2004) and the APCD responses.
-Over time, staff plans to add to the FAQs as they arise.
+Attachment 7 to this Board Letter provides FAQs and the APCD responses.
+The FAQs attachment in the Rule 202 Board Letter are part of the legislative record.
+As such, the FAQs play a role in clarifying the meaning and intent of any ambiguous provisions in the rule adopted by the District.
+It is possible that these procedures can evolve with time.
 The APCD has posted the FAQs on our website as part of our outreach program to inform and advise sources of the permitting and ATCM requirements.

-Several commentors requested that the APCD delay the rule revision to allow for more workshops and discussions between industry and the APCD staff.
-We explained how the APCD had started similar rulemaking in 2001, but held up the rule revision based upon requests to wait until the Air Resources Board (ARB) approved the ATCM.
-The ARB approved the ATCM on November 8, 2004 after several years of negotiations with industry.
-Now that ARB has adopted the ATCM, we need to expedite the changes Rule 202 and have them adopted by January 1, 2005 for several reasons:
+Several commentors requested that the APCD delay the rule revision to allow for more workshops and discussions between industry and the APCD staff.2 We explained how the APCD had started similar rulemaking in 2001, but held up the rule revision based upon industry requests to wait until the Air Resources Board (ARB) approved the ATCM.
+The state approved the ATCM on November 8, 2004 after several years of negotiations with industry.
+Now that the ARB has adopted the ATCM, we need to expedite the changes Rule 202 for several reasons:

-- 1. The ATCM has requirements that begin on this date. - 2.
-The definitions of "in-use" and "new" engines are dependent on this date. - 3.
+- 1. The ATCM has requirements that became effective on January 1, 2005. - 2.
+The definitions of "in-use" and "new" engines are based upon the January 1, 2005 date. - 3.
 The implementation and enforcement of the ATCM needs to be accomplished through the permitting system. - 4.
 Engines to be installed on and after the date of this rule revision will be subject to an Authority to Construct approval process to ensure that the ATCM provisions are met.